Table of Contents

 In the passage regarding judgement day that you are referring to in Matthew 24:36, Jesus says: “But of that day and hour no one knows, not even the angels of heaven, but My Father only.”
 As a man on earth, Christ voluntarily limited His knowledge and power to the capacities of human beings in order that His own perfect life might be an example of how we should live, and that His ministry might be a pattern we could follow, aided by the same divine guidance and help that were His.

 The Bible says that “Jesus increased in wisdom and stature, and in favor with God and men (Luke 2:52).
 His childhood and youth were years of gradual development of His physical, mental, and spiritual powers.
 The child Jesus was not given supernatural wisdom above that of other normal children.
 He thought, spoke, and behaved with the wisdom of a child.

-But at each stage of His development He was perfect, with the simple, natural grace of a sinless life.
-The environment in which Jesus grew up—the proverbial wickedness of Nazareth—subjected Him to all the conflicts which we have to meet, yet even in childhood and youth His life was not marred by a single wrong thought or act.
+But at each stage of His growth was perfect, with the simple, natural grace of a sinless life.
+The atmosphere in which Jesus grew up—the great wickedness of Nazareth—allowed Him to face all the conflicts which we have to meet, yet even in childhood and youth His life was not stained by a single wrong thought or act.

 In His service,